 Preach Gaming, Gear Monster – The Desire to Care

 How do you further diminish the reward of hard work in an MMORPG?
-You provide the same reward for no work at all of course!
+You provide the same prize for no work at all, of course!

-Now, this might be exaggerating, and a mythic raider will likely have better gear than any casual most of the time, but at the end of each patch cycle we actually reach a spot where someone who does nothing but Looking for raid, World Quests, and Warfront will literally have the same item level as a cutting edge raider.
+Now, this might be exaggerating, and a mythic raider will likely have better gear than any casual most of the time.
+But at the end of each patch cycle, we reach a spot where someone who does nothing but the easiest content in the game will have the same item level as a cutting edge raider.

-The problems of disproportionally reward people with a lot more than they deserve are not just that it devalues the rewards for actual hard content, but it also messes with the casual player more than anyone.
-Almost no matter how casual you are you will have better gear than the regular mythic 0 dungeon drops and likely also better than the first few levels of mythic keystones.
+Disproportionally rewarding people with a lot more than they deserve are not just devaluation of hard content, but it also messes with the casual player more than anyone.
+Almost no matter how casual you are, you will have better gear than the regular mythic 0 dungeon drops and likely also better than the first few levels of mythic keystones.
 However, you might have never done a single piece of challenging content and might have no fundamental understanding of how the game and your character work because you never had a reason to learn.
 This means that the gear you didn’t work for will force you into content that is a lot harder than you can handle, which is partly why the mid-level mythic plus keystones are usually tougher in a random group than the 10’s and above.
-You might get some 390 item level guy who has yet to learn how to interrupt.
+You might get some well-geared guy who has yet to learn how to interrupt.

-Not only does it devalue the rewards you get from harder content, make players worse at the game and demotivates people from stepping into harder content, but it also removes the concept of ”best-in-slot” items which used to be an essential part of the gearing progress.
+Not only does it devalue the rewards you get from harder content.
+Make players worse at the game, and demotivates people from stepping into harder content.
+It also removes the concept of ”best-in-slot” items, which used to be an essential part of the gearing progress.
 Titanforging and constant free epics make gear less exciting; when you are showered in epic loot all day, epics are no longer epics.
+Heck, they aren’t even rare.

 The current gearing system, much like communism, is a sweet idea in theory, but it just doesn’t work.